 If appropriate, attach a resume or vita that includes all relevant information and professional designations.
 The personal statement should be sent to the appropriate graduate program address.

-Three letters of reference are required for each program.
+Three letters of reference are required for each program and should be submitted online by your recommenders.
+Instructions for how to do so are included in the online application.
 Letters should address your academic and professional abilities and preparation for graduate study.

 References can also email their letters to GRADIMAG@vcu.edu; they must include your full name and the program you’re applying to in the subject line.
 School of the Arts applicants are required to submit references online.

 You must submit one official copy of all final transcripts from each institution you have attended.
 Each final transcript should indicate the degree conferred from the institution and should be sent to VCU in envelopes sealed by the institution issuing the documents.
 Transcripts stamped with “Issued to Student” are accepted if the sealed envelope has not been opened.
 Please note that a transcript from every institution you have attended is required.
 You may upload unofficial transcripts onto your online application; however, official transcripts should be submitted if you are admitted to the university.

 Official transcripts that are not in English must be accompanied by an official English translation.
 The Office of Admissions reserves the right to request English translations of diplomas prior to granting admission.